Monday, June 24, 2019

 He leans in close.
 “What you should be proud of is that massive cock of yours,” he murmurs directly into my ear.
 “I need to feel it sliding down my throat.
 I need it pissing directly into my gut.”

 I laugh, but I’m a little taken aback by the deflect.
-I was just getting over the rawness of the abusive sex scene he’d just shared with the bookstore patrons, and a little shocked he could shift gears so quickly into sexual aggressiveness.
-But of course, he’s lived with that scene for a long time, at this point; he’s written it and edited it, and edited again, and has looked it after his copy editor has edited it.
-It’s raw to me, but at this point rote to him, I reason.
+I've just gotten over the abusive sex scene he’s shared with the bookstore patrons.
+It's a little shocking how swiftly he shifts gears from modest author to sexual aggressor.
+But of course, he’s lived with that scene for a long time at this point; he’s written and edited it, and edited again, and has reviewed the story after his copy editor has done her job.
+The tale's raw to me, but at this point rote to him, I reason.
 I know how the cycle of publishing renders the written word overfamiliar.

 He’s still murmuring into my ear as he scrawls something into my book and hands it back to me.
 “I wish I could have you over tonight, so you could open my throat with that enormous dick, but I’m staying at Jason’s.”
 He nods in the direction of an Asian-American young man his own age, who’s chatting with a group of other late twenty-somethings near the entrance.
 I recognize him.
 He’s another author.
 “I don’t think he’d appreciate me worshiping that fat dong and letting you hose me down with that horse-stream of piss in the middle of his living room.”